-Dr Lisa Daniel is a senior lecturer with USC Business School at Fraser Coast.
+Dr Lisa Daniel is a senior lecturer in the School of Business and Creative Industries at USC Fraser Coast.
 Once a plant biotechnologist she feels she’s now come full circle, with her transition from science to business shifting her research from crop cultivation to agri-business cultivation.
 These days Lisa’s research focuses on regional development, entrepreneurial ecosystems, community capacity building as well as social innovation.

 Lisa sees her work as an exciting way to contribute to the Fraser Coast region where she’s based at the campus at Hervey Bay.
 Lisa’s research utilises a complex system’s perspective as a way to holistically investigate and interpret the regional community and business dynamics.
 This approach reflects the science-based view that human activities don’t exist in isolation but are part of a complex system of inter-dependent influences and interactions which all affect and contribute to the opportunities and challenges around business innovation, entrepreneurship, as well as community resilience and sustainability.